A user guide to combining Confluence macros

 How to tell whether a macro is Open Box or Closed Box

-Confluence pages brought to life
+Bring your Confluence pages to life

 Content Formatting Macros includes numbered headings, tabs, and more to make pages more engaging than ever.